glennhenry/cs-notes/docs/deep-learning/16-reinforcement-learning/01-reinforcement-learning-fundamental/reinforcement-learning-fundamental.md

 State, denoted as $s$ is the condition of the environment at a particular time.
 It contains all the information about the environment such as the agent's location.
 While a state represent complete condition, an **observation** is a partial representation of that state, it can be a sensor measurement in a robotics problem.

 A state can be discrete or continuous.
 A discrete or categorical state can be the coordinates of the agent's position in the grid of maze.
-A continuous state can be found in robotic problem such as joint angles, end-effector position, and velocities.
+A continuous state can be found in a robotic problem such as joint angles, end-effector position, and velocities.

 #### Action

 Action, denoted as $a$ is the choice or decision made by agent to interact with the environment.
 The action did by agent will influence the state of the environment.

 A set of all valid action in a given environment is called **action space**.
 Similar to state, action can also be discrete or continuous.
+For example, we can move discretely in a grid-based task like maze or move continously in a self-driving car task, where the action space could be the steering angle of the car.

 #### Policy